Breaeth/Opensub-cli/README.md

 For the series :
-  The script check if there is a season and an episode like : SXXEXX with X a number exemple : S01E01 , S04E10, S12E56 etc ...
+  The script check if there is a season and an episode like : SXXEXX with X a number

+  exemple : S01E01 , S04E10, S12E56 etc ...

 For the movie :
-  If the script do not detect if it's a serie, i will take everything before the resolution, and that will be the title : exemple : Nobody.2021.1080p.things.and.other.stuff ; the script will just keep Nobody 2021 as title.
+  If the script do not detect if it's a serie, i will take everything before the resolution, and that will be the title.

+  exemple : Nobody.2021.1080p.things.and.other.stuff ; the script will just keep Nobody 2021 as title.

   The resolution can be : 480p, 720p, 1080p etc...
 I need to add HDRip by the way héhé ....

  In short :